Buying guide: Computer for DJing – by a DJ & computer specialist

 Most Chromebooks hugely underpowered.

-But even more important than that: no DJ app supports the Chromebook OS!
+But even more important than that: almost no DJ apps supports the Chromebook OS!

 Windows